 Don’t worry, that was just a lighting-round as far as features go.
 We’ll unpack the features in just a bit.
 But as you can see, the SkyBell HD and SkyBell Trimline Plus are basically the same product, at the same price point, only with a different design.
 So when we say this brand offers limited products, we mean it!

 That said, we do think the cost is very reasonable for what you get.
 Sure, Ring is cheaper with more doorbell cameras to choose from.
-And while Nest Secure costs $30 more than SkyBell, it includes more advanced features like AI-powered person detection and prerecorded quick responses (and in our opinion, it just looks cooler).
-But in our experience, SkyBell is nipping at the heels of both brands.
+But in our experience, SkyBell is nipping at the heels of Ring.

 Another thing to keep in mind is that SkyBell doesn’t have any monthly subscription costs, activation fees, or other hidden fees to worry about.
 So it’s a one-and-done payment of $199, and that’s it, you’ll be able to keep a hawk-eye on any visitors approaching your palace.
 Note that SkyBell also offers free shipping, but this is standard for the industry.